5.550 Outside Burning

 (b) burning contaminated pesticide containers as prescribed by D.E.Q. and manufacturer specifications;

 (c) burning bee hives and beekeeping paraphernalia to eradicate the spread of disease;

-(f) recreational fire as defined in the Oregon Fire Code as adopted and amended;
+(e) commercial recreational fire (pleasure, religious, ceremonial, cooking, warmth, or similar purposes) as defined in the Oregon Fire Code as adopted and amended;

-(9) Outside burning without a permit is hereby declared to be a public nuisance and may be summarily abated by the Fire Chief or Chief of Police.
+(9) Outside burning without a permit is hereby declared to be a public nuisance and may be summarily abated by the Fire or Police Department.